 The second outstanding difference is related to multi-opponents fighting.
 Muay Thai Sangha has studied, practiced and developed aspects from many different South-East Asian martial arts.
 Specific footwork, attacks and counter-attacks have been developed to be able to deal with front, side and rear attacks coming at the same time.

 Other styles of Muay Thai are mainly based on dealing with a single opponent.
 This can be seen from the footwork and position of the body in these styles.

 The third difference is also very important - grappling.
-Because Muay Thai Sangha has not been built just for the ring, it has borrowed techniques from many styles of standing-up grappling and ground-fighting.
-Many varieties of takedowns have been incorporated to overcome the rule-based limitations of other Muay Thai styles.
-A very extensive system of ground-fighting curriculum has been developed to provide skills to help our survival on the ground.
+Because Muay Sangha has not been built just for the ring, it has borrowed techniques from many styles of standing-up grappling and ground-fighting.
+Many varieties of take-downs have been incorporated to overcome the rule-based limitations of other Muay Thai styles.
+A very extensive system of ground-fighting curriculum has been incorporated to provide skills that help our survival on the ground.

 Many styles of Muay Thai have not yet reached deeply into the grappling arts and we believe that to be a limitation.

 The last difference is related to our health.
-Students in the Muay Thai Sangha School practice internal martial arts methods to develop strong bones and tendons and to increase the flow of life force or chi.
+Students in the Muay Thai Sangha School practice internal martial arts methods to develop strong bones, tendons and breathing patterns to increase the flow of life force or chi.

 The main objective of Muay Thai Sangha is inner-growth of humankind and not its destruction.

 Training rotational exercises to develop body unity